harrypeter07/RESUMEMAKER/README.md

 ### Code Style

 - Follow Java code conventions
-- Use meaningful variable and function names
+- Use descriptive variable and function names
 - Add comments for complex logic
 - Write unit tests for new features